 High Deductible Health Plan

-Narrow networks is likely a term you may have heard of but might not understand what is means.
+Narrow networks is a term you may have heard of but might not understand what it means.
 Narrow networks is another way of limiting your choice of providers.
 We at RokketMed believe in expanding your health care choices.
-We know it’s frustrating and time consuming when the only provider in your network is across town or takes days to book an appointment.
-With the cash prices being made available in RokketMed any provider, including a virtual provider or the one three blocks from home is now in your network.
-Urgent cares and retail clinics are meeting the consumer needs by opening facilities all over communities delivering convenience and affordability.
+We know it’s frustrating and time-consuming when the only provider in your network is across town or takes days to book an appointment.
+With the cash prices being made available in RokketMed any provider, including a virtual provider or the one three blocks from home, is now in your network.
+Urgent cares and retail clinics are meeting consumer needs by opening facilities all over communities delivering convenience and affordability.
 Our research shows these are the most affordable clinics for care and will save you hundreds compared to a local emergency room.
 Don’t hesitate to walk in.